3. Jesus the bread of life, 6:1-71

 tou anqrwpou (oV) gen. "[Son] of Man" - The genitive is adjectival, relational.
 John uses Jesus' favored messianic title some dozen times.
 The Son of Man title is drawn from Daniel 7:13, the mysterious messianic son who comes to the Ancient of Days and receives power, authority and rule.

 anabainonta (anabainw) pres. part. "ascend" - going up, ascending.
-The participle is functioning as an object complement; "you see" = verb, "the Son of Man" = object, "ascending" = object complement.
+The participle is serving as an object complement; "you see" = verb, "the Son of Man" = object, "ascending" = object complement.
 Wescott notes that for John, Jesus ascends to the Father by ascending, or being lifted up, on the cross, cf. Isa.52:13.
 If Jesus' words have offended the disciples, how much more will they be offended with they see the messiah crucified, which for the messiah, is his way to return to the Father.
 So possibly, "how much more will your faith be shaken when you see the Son of Man lifted up on the cross?"

 to proteron adv. "[where he was] before" - [where he was] at first, formerly.
+Temporal.
 Obviously with the sense of being reunited to the Father through the cross.

 Note Bultmann's translation of this verse: "You say, 'it is the Spirit that gives life; the flesh is useless'; but I say, 'the words that I have spoken to you are both Spirit and life.'"
 There is much to commend this paraphrase.
 The disciples may be offended by Jesus' teaching up to this point, his greater than Moses claim, his claim to be the source of eternal life.
 Yet surely the Spirit is the source of life, not words, not a flesh and blood man like Jesus.
 "Not so", says Jesus; "the words I have spoken to you are both Spirit and life."